JohnTwenty/Projects/Derelict/Editor/docs/ChatGPT5-SRD.md

  - **Selection Bar**: Vertically split from the segment palette, just under it.
 Shows a label **"Selection:"** followed by the items in the most recently clicked cell.
 Each item name is followed by a red "X" to delete it.

 **Button Bar 2 (below viewport):**
-- Buttons for: Rotate Left, Rotate Right, Unselect, Place, Delete, Edit Mission Data.
+- Buttons for: Rotate Left, Rotate Right, Place, Edit Mission Data.
 - `Edit Mission Data` opens a modal with mission properties.

 **Token Palette (bottom):**